 Drug Class Season Two.
 This season picks up where Season 1's stories left off.
 Once again, we have the opportunity to follow several students and their families as they deal with drug addiction and recovery.

-This series follows a group of kids struggling with varying levels of drug and alcohol consumption.
+Drug Class Season Three.
+This season continues to follow a group of kids struggling with varying levels of drug and alcohol abuse.
 Their stories are interwoven with Rand Teed's drug classes, his counseling sessions, interviews, their everyday lives, and their personal diary cams.
 Rand Teed challenges the students with the question: "Is your life better or worse from using drugs?"
-While some clean up their act using his method, not everyone is so lucky.
-Find out what happens to each of the kids in this ongoing series.
-Programs are 23-minutes each.
-Leaders' Guides are available online.
-Junior High - Adult.

 Season 1 includes one each of the following DVD titles:

 Drug Class is not your conventional "in class" experience.
 Rand Teed encourages you to question everything you know and everything you THINK you know about substance abuse.